Decent-Partners/platform/readme.md

 # Decent Platform

-**Decent** is a modular platform for creative commerce, blending Web2 tools with Web3 infrastructure to support independent creators and on-chain organizations.
-Our mission is to build sustainable, permissionless economies around culture, content, and community.
+**Decent** is a modular platform designed to support independent creators and on-chain collectives.
+Our mission is to build sustainable, permissionless economies around emergent culture.

 ## Key Components